 Cut Cost, Not Quality

-The challenge is how to do it.
-It’s all very well for the partners to announce that they’re cutting salaries on the document processing team, but in fact how is that going to work?
+The challenge of cutting costs is really to achieve it.
+It’s all very well for the partners to announce they’re cutting salaries on the document processing team, but in fact how is that going to work?
 Will they lay off newer hires in favor of the most experienced people?
 Will that leave enough team members to do the job?

 How about if the most experienced people lack the right technical skills, and the new hires are more technically advanced?
 And while we’re at it, who’s going to oversee layoffs and new hires?
 If the firm is cutting salaries and benefits, will it stay competitive in tight labor markets?
 And how are they going to know if the savings are legitimate, or if a gutted document processing team is producing substandard work that will lose cases and clients?